Supernova rates and luminosity functions from ASAS-SN II: 2014-2017 core-collapse supernovae and their subtypes: Summary and conclusions

 We built the LFs of ccSNe and several subtypes in bins of peak $V-$band absolute magnitudes.
-The ccSN rates steadily decline for high luminosities, with no turn over at the faintest luminosities.
+The ccSN rates steadily decline for high luminosities, with no turnover at the faintest luminosities.
 Type Ia SN rates are higher near $M_{V,peak} \approx -19.0$ mag.
 Finally, we estimated the ccSN rate per stellar mass as a function of host galaxy stellar mass.
 The specific rates steadily decline with increasing stellar mass, consistent with previous estimates.
 Our results show the importance of low-mass galaxies in producing ccSN, with a significantly higher rate per stellar mass than higher mass galaxies, which might be explained by the metallicity dependence on the occurrence of ccSNe \citep[see][]{2023ApJ...955L..29P}.

-This paper is part of a series that aim to carefully characterize the LFs and volumetric rates of transients discovered by the ASAS-SN survey, including SNe Ia, ccSNe, and other transients, such as tidal-disruption events (TDEs).
-We also plan on using the new ASAS-SN data obtained in $g-$band, for transients discovered after 2018 \citep[the 2018-2020 catalog is presented in][]{2023MNRAS.520.4356N}.
-Because the $g-$band detections go deeper than $V-$band, with a limiting magnitude of $m_g \approx 18.0$ mag, it leads to larger SN samples.
+This paper is part of a series that aim to carefully characterize the LFs and volumetric rates of transients discovered by the ASAS-SN survey, including SNe Ia, ccSNe, as well as such other transients as TDEs.
+We also plan on using the new ASAS-SN data obtained in the $g$band, for transients discovered after 2018 \citep[the 2018-2020 catalog is presented in][]{2023MNRAS.520.4356N}.
+Because the $g-$band detections go deeper than $V-$band detections, with a limiting magnitude of $m_g \approx 18.0$ mag, it leads to larger SN samples.
 The next papers will also focus on a better spectroscopic characterization of SNe and the analysis of other transients discovered by the ASAS-SN survey.